syncfusion/blazor-docs/src/charts/bullet-chart/tool-tip.md

 ---
-title: "Tooltip in Blazor Bullet Chart component | Syncfusion"
+title: "Tooltip in the Blazor Bullet Chart component | Syncfusion"

 component: "Bullet Chart"

-description: "Learn here all about tooltip of Syncfusion Bullet Chart (SfBulletChart) component and more."
+description: "Learn here all about the tooltip of Syncfusion Bullet Chart (SfBulletChart) component and more."
 ---

-# Tooltip in Blazor Bullet Chart (SfBulletChart)
+# Tooltip in the Blazor Bullet Chart (SfBulletChart)

-When the mouse is hovered over a bar in the Bullet Chart, the tooltip displays important summary about the actual and target bar values.
+When the mouse is hovered over a bar in the Bullet Chart, the tooltip displays important summary about the actual and the target bar values.

 ## Default Tooltip

-The tooltip is not visible by default, to make it visible, set the [`Enable`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartTooltip-1.html#Syncfusion_Blazor_Charts_BulletChartTooltip_1_Enable) property in the [`BulletChartTooltip`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartTooltip-1.html) to **true**.
+The tooltip is not visible by default.
+To make it visible, set the [`Enable`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartTooltip-1.html#Syncfusion_Blazor_Charts_BulletChartTooltip_1_Enable) property in the [`BulletChartTooltip`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartTooltip-1.html) to **true**.

 ```csharp
 @using Syncfusion.Blazor.Charts